Jump to content

 # limine bios-install /dev/sdX

-As long as a drive is GPT formatted, and it contains an EFI system partition, it is possible to follow both the BIOS and UEFI deployment procedures in order to create a drive capable of booting on both legacy BIOS as well as UEFI systems.
-This is useful, for example, for installing an operating system on a USB flash drive which is to be used on multiple systems which may, or may not support UEFI, or to ease moving hard drives across systems.
+As long as a drive is MBR formatted, and it contains an EFI system partition (which can be the same as the /boot partition used for BIOS systems), it is possible to follow both the BIOS and UEFI deployment procedures in order to create a drive capable of booting on both legacy BIOS as well as UEFI systems.
+This is useful, for example, for installing an operating system on a USB flash drive which is to be used on multiple systems which may or may not support UEFI, or to ease moving hard drives across systems.

 Configuration